-At Resi, we’ve helped over 1000 homeowners create a happy space through their projects, and so know exactly what many first time improvers need a heads up on.
+At Resi, we’ve helped thousands of homeowners create a happy space through their projects, and so know exactly what many first time improvers need a heads up on.
 To help you stay ahead of the curve, here are five unexpected costs to prepare for...

 Before any tangible building can begin, you first need to get your groundworks in order.
 This refers to not only the foundations of your build, but also tree removal, drainage, and even the paths and patios attached to your extension.

 Typically, your main builder will bring in a groundworker as a subcontractor, to complete these vital early stages.
 You can expect to pay between £90-£250 per day for their services, depending on their level of experience, and your location in the UK.

 Groundworks usually take 2 weeks to complete the first stages, but may take longer if your project is complex or quite large.
 A groundworker might also be brought in towards the end to create pathways, adding in yet more costs to your construction budget.

 Learn more about groundworks here.

 You’ll be happy to hear that this fee isn’t nearly as daunting as some of the others on here.
 If you’re applying for planning permission or a lawful development certificate on a single home, you can expect to pay between £180-£250.
 These prices vary on the local authority you’re dealing with.

 While architects, such as Resi, can manage your application on your behalf, acting as your planning agent, this fee must be paid by yourself.
 At Resi, we’ll alert you to when this payment needs to be made.